New decade, new you.

 If you’re finding it hard to stay on track with your health goals, you might be surprised to learn that cannabis might just be a missing piece in your wellness routine.
 Because as it turns out, cannabis can do a lot more than just get you high, and “being high” can mean a lot more than simply “relaxation.”

 Research into the cannabis plant and how it works in our bodies is still in its preliminary phases, but emerging studies suggest its potential in health areas that most folks don’t typically think about when they think about cannabis: from reducing cravings for cigarettes to helping you get in the zone for a long run.

 Somewhere between medicine and recreation, “general wellbeing” might just be one of the most common intentions for using cannabis– especially in light of the recent explosion of the CBD trend.
 But CBD isn’t the only compound in cannabis that people use for wellness– there are hundreds of other active molecules in the plant that contribute to its multifaceted effects and its versatile applications.

-Without further ado, here are just a few ways you can try hacking your wellness routine with weed.
+Without further ado, here are just a few ways you can try hacking your wellness routine with cannabis.